What is Metal Drawing?

 - Rapid production

-Metal drawing is can be an automated metal process, capable of producing high volumes of products in short periods of time.
+Metal drawing can be an automated metal process, capable of producing high volumes of products in short periods of time.

 - Complex geometries